shubhankarraj40/shubhankarraj40/README.md

-<h1> Hi there 👋 </h1> <br/>
+<h1 align = "center" > Hi👋, I'm Shubhankar Raj </h1> <br/>
-I am currently a second-year undergraduate student pursuing a degree in Computer Science at SRM University.
+<h3 align = "center">Currently a second-year undergraduate student pursuing a degree in Computer Science at SRM University.
 As a passionate learner, I am always eager to explore new technology.
 I like coding where I am more into C and C++, I am a beginner and currently learning the concepts of question-solving.
-In my free time, I like playing Cricket and other games.
+In my free time, I like playing Cricket and other games. </h3>

 <!--
 **shubhankarraj40/shubhankarraj40** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.